-Hamilton capped 2010 with the third NCAA championship appearance in team history.
+The Continentals capped 2010 with the third NCAA championship appearance in team history.
 Hamilton, which finished the year with a record of 10-4-3, shut out Virginia Wesleyan 1-0 in the first round before the Continentals lost to host Johns Hopkins University in the second round.
-Hamilton has a winning overall record in 30-plus years of women's soccer, and the Continentals have averaged nearly 10 victories in Gilligan's 11 years.
+Hamilton has a winning overall record in 30-plus years of women's soccer, and the Continentals have averaged more than nine victories per season in Gilligan's 12 years.

 Hamilton wrapped up its 16-year association with the Liberty League in 2010 by playing in the four-team league championship for the eighth time in nine years.
 Hamilton advanced to the championship game three times, including 2004, when the Continentals hosted the event and came from behind to dramatically edge William Smith College in double overtime.
 Hamilton claimed one league championship (2004) and two regular season titles (2004, 2007).